| With an

 governors in recent years, the most usual pattern seems to be a

 married man serving as governor with a first lady by his side.
+Some

 Americans might remember the name of an unmarried governor from